lukesims/dotfiles/README.md

 # dotfiles

-My personal config/dotfiles and other info related to my Debian dev environment
+My personal configs/dotfiles and other info related to my Ubuntu development environment.

+This repo serves to document the process of setting up my machine.